What is Magical Kenya Tembo Naming Festival (MKTNF)?

 Employing new technology including Collaring to provide data and information on habitat use and infrastructure development, Innovative and Light-based deterrents for early detection and warning

-Over the years, there has been a gradual change in elephant death from poaching to death due to human elephant conflict, natural and unknown causes.
+Over the years, there has been a gradual change in elephant death from poaching to human elephant conflict (HEC), natural and unknown causes.
 Construction of Electric fences and other mitigation measures will aid in reducing HEC

 Annually there is a conservation deficit of Kshs.
 1billion and this gets worse in situation when we have pandemics

 Why Amboseli National Park?

 Amboseli has been selected as the initial launch ecosystem due to its healthy population of elephants and hosts the extensively researched African elephants.
 The park is quite small to host the growing number of elephant births.
 It is therefore important to salvage some of the less disturbed areas around the park to win more space for elephants.
 This will be done by supporting the land lease program and community wildlife conservancies’ establishment.